RyotaroHonda/ug-for-devel/docs/stcpjsx/main.md

   <tr>
     <td>gateNumber</td>
     <td class="tcenter">In</td>
     <td>8-bit gate number input.
-It is latched when any of the bits of ndpCommandIn is set to 1.</td>
+It is latched when any of the bits of stcpCommandIn is set to 1.</td>
   </tr>
   <tr>
-    <td>ndpFlagOut</td>
+    <td>stcpFlagOut</td>
     <td class="tcenter">Out</td>
-    <td>NDP flag output.
+    <td>StcpJsx flag output.
 This is the std_logic_vector whose length is the number of flags.
-The bits are flipped when the flag information is updated by the slave side.</td>
+The bits are flipped when the flag information is updated by the secondary side.</td>
   </tr>
   <tr>
     <td>dataOutTx</td>